The short version (plain English)

 | Billing records (Stripe) | 7 years (tax law) |

-| Session refresh tokens | 30 days from last use |
+| Stytch sessions | 30 days from last use (configurable per factor) |

-| Contact form messages | Until handled, then archived for 1 year |
+| Contact messages | Until handled, then archived for 1 year |

 8. Your rights

-Depending on where you live, you may have specific legal rights under laws like the GDPR (EU/UK), PIPEDA (Canada), CCPA (California), or LGPD (Brazil).
+Depending on where you live, you may have specific legal rights under laws like GDPR (EU/UK), PIPEDA (Canada), CCPA (California), or LGPD (Brazil).
 We honour the same rights for everyone regardless of jurisdiction:

 - Access — Get a copy of all data we hold about you